steveschnepp/git-breadcrumb/README.md

 Usage is very easy:

-Simply add the `git-breadcrumb` script in the PATH, and call `git breadcrumb`.
+Simply add the `git-breadcrumb` script in the PATH, and call `git breadcrumb [commit message]`.
+The commit message is optional, and will default to "autocommmit".

 ## Operation Mode